arikno/Deutsche-Boerse-dbg-pds/README.md

 ## Example Use Cases

-A couple of exemplary use cases are provided in SQL in the [examples](examples/) folder.
+Exemplary use cases are provided in SQL for XETRA data in the [examples](examples/) folder.

 ## Terms and Conditions